6 Ways To Cleanse The World

 One time I was at a grocery store and I saw an old man take a bag of grapes and even though it was already in a bag he put it into a disposable plastic produce bag, and then when he got to the checkout line it was put into yet another bag, so the grapes were now in 3 bags!

-If you want an apple you can probably go to the store and find an apple that isn't in a disposable container, but if you want to buy apple juice, apple sauce, or an apple that has already been cut into slices for you it will come in a disposable container, so for a lot of people just getting into the habit of making their own food would reduce a lot of trash.
+If you want an apple you can go to the store and find an apple that isn't in a disposable container, but if you want to buy apple juice, apple sauce, or even an apple that has already been cut into convienient slices for you it will come in a disposable plastic throw-away container, so for a lot of people just getting into the habit of making their own food would result in a lot less plastic each year!

-If you live in the city and you go out for a walk on "trash day" you will likely see a lot of things being thrown away that are still in good condition because we have been conditioned to look at everything as being "disposable", and it is estimated that 40% of the food produced in the United States is thrown away instead of being eaten.
+If you live in the city and you go out for a walk on "trash day" you will likely see a lot of furniture, electronics, and clothes being thrown away that are still in good condition because we have all been conditioned to look at everything as being "disposable".
+(And it is also estimated that 40% of the food produced in the United States is thrown away instead eaten!)

-Please know that when you throw something away that is still good it isn't just that thing that is being wasted.
+Please know that when you throw something away that is still in good conditin it isn't just that thing that is being wasted.
 (All of the energy, labor, and resources that went into producing it is also being wasted.)
-Producing goods such as food, lumber, and clothing requires a lot of oil, water, and land (Which are all resources that people literally go to war and die over, so please realize that the more we consume the more that people will be fighting over these resources.

 Below is a video that I made showing all of the trash that I produced in one year...